The general Arason-Pfister Hauptsatz: Introduction

-The concept of multialgebraic structure -- an ``algebraic like'' structure but endowed with multiple valued operations -- has been studied since the 1930's (\cite{marty1934generalization}); in particular, the concept of hyperrings was introduced by Krasner in the 1950's(\cite{krasner1956approximation}).
+The concept of multivalued structure -- ``algebraic like'' structures but endowed with multiple valued operations -- has been studied since the 1930's (\cite{marty1934generalization}); in particular, the concept of hyperrings was introduced by Krasner in the 1950's(\cite{krasner1956approximation}).
 Some general algebraic study has been made on multialgebras: see for instance \cite{golzio2018brief} and \cite{pelea2006multialgebras}.
+The use of hyperfields/hyperrings/multirings in connection with Real Algebraic Geometry started 15 years ago, in \cite{marshall2006real}.

 Since the middle of the 2000s decade, the notion of multiring have obtained more attention: a multiring is an hyperring, satisfying an weak distributive law, but hyperfields and multifields coincide.
 Multirings has been studied for applications many areas: in real algebraic geometry and abstract quadratic forms theory (\cite{marshall2006real}, \cite{worytkiewiczwitt2020witt}, \cite{roberto2021quadratic}), tropical geometry (\cite{viro2010hyperfields}, \cite{jun2015algebraic}), algebraic geometry ((\cite{jun2021geometry}, \cite{baker2021descartes}), valuation theory (\cite{jun2018valuations}), Hopf algebras (\cite{eppolito2020hopf}), etc (\cite{baker2021structure}, \cite{ameri2020advanced}, \cite{ameri2017multiplicative}, \cite{bowler2021classification}).